Touch¶

 Note

 The scopes of the interrupt and the events may differ.
-The touch controller manages the interrupt while the library generates the events.
+The touch controller generates the interrupt while the library manages the events.

 For example, the touch controller raises an interrupt for the press and move events, but not for the release event.